flutter/flutter/specs/style.md

   void setProperty(RenderNode node, PropertyHandle property, any value, String? pseudoElement = null); // O(1)
     // if called from an adjustProperties() method during the property adjustment phase,
     // replaces the value that getProperty() would return on that node with /value/

-  virtual void adjustProperties();
-    // called before layout; can call setProperty to set new values
-    // note that this happens after the cascade so inheritance isn't applied to this new value
-    // also note that the value you set is a post-computation value, not an AbstractStyleValue descendant
-    // so e.g. you can have an AnimatableColorStyleValue, get its value, and push it into setProperty()
-    // but you can't push the AnimatableColorStyleValue directly in, it won't do what you expect

   void take(RenderNode victim); // sets victim.ownerLayoutManager = this;
     // assert: victim hasn't been take()n yet during this layout